econchick/roguelynn/_posts/2015/2015-07-23-were-not-done-yet.md

 > We will find it **impossible to fear diversity** and to enter into the future at the same time.
 > <small>Gene Roddenberry</small>

 It was so very comforting to hear this the first time from someone so prominent in “geek” culture.
 I grew up with my father watching The Next Generation, Deep Space 9, and The Voyager (my favorite is The Next Generation and Captain Luc Picard).
-My father is the the doppelgänger of Data - whom he dressed up as for one halloween.
-I also loved the “Reboot” movies that have recently came out, and my heart died a little bit with Leonard Nimoy earlier this year.
+My [father][dad] is the the doppelgänger of [Data][data] - whom he dressed up as for one halloween.

 But I have a suspicion that having Star Trek in the background of my adolescence has subconsciously influenced me.
 Looking at the TV series as an adult, its discourse is very diplomatic – something still very novel today.
 The characters had very altruistic personal views, and applied them in difficult situations.
 The whole premise of the Starfleet was purely humanitarian and peacekeeping.
 The series itself was used to reflect current cultural issues including racism, sexism, class warfare, among many others.
 [Roddenberry himself even said][5] “[By creating] a new world with new rules, I could make statements about sex, religion, Vietnam, politics, and intercontinental missiles.”

+#### Some Background

-Perhaps you’re new to Python, or maybe this is your first Python conference - but to get everyone up to speed, the past few years there’s been a huge movement to improve this community’s diversity.
+Perhaps you’re new to Python or not involved with the community very much - but to get everyone up to speed, the past few years there’s been a huge movement to improve this community’s diversity.
 Four EuroPython’s ago, 2012 in Florence, I gave a [keynote][6] as a complete Python newbie about how I was working to help increase the amount of women within the Python community.
-I found it only appropriate to give an “update” - but this may turn into a bit of an ass-kicking if anything.
+I found it only appropriate to give an “update” for this year's EuroPython.

+But this turns into a bit of an ass-kicking if anything.

 # Why it's a problem